Lowville and Beaver River Railroad: Infrastructure

-The 16.8 km long route of the LBR runs from Lowville through the valley of the Beaver River via New Bremen and Beaver Falls to Croghan.
-In Lowville, there is a connection to the MHWA route to Carthage, which is part of a connection formerly running from Utica to Clayton on the St. Lawrence River, but whose section from Lowville south to Lyons Falls was closed in 1964.
-The LBR has a small depot in Lowville.
+The 10.57 mi long route of the LBR ran from Lowville through the valley of the Beaver River via New Bremen and Beaver Falls to Croghan.
+In Lowville, there was a connection to the MHWA route to Carthage, which was part of a connection formerly running from Utica to Clayton on the St. Lawrence River, but whose section from Lowville south to Lyons Falls was abandoned in 1964.
+The LBR had a small depot in Lowville.

-The branch line crosses the Black River on a 1,100 foot long Warren swing through truss bridge.
+The branch line crossed the Black River on a 1,100 ft long Warren swing through truss bridge.

-Operations

-The MHWA Lowville-to-Carthage branch line has been virtually out-of-service since the mid-2000s and is currently, as of May, 2022 out-of-service.
-The L&BR was placed out of service after the paper mill in Beaver Falls closed on January 24, 2007.
-The future usage of the line is yet to be determined.